 The Use of Video as an Activist Tool of Self-Representation for Turkish practitioners in Germany (VIDEOACT)

-This project examines the use of video as an activist tool by practitioners of Turkish descent, who have moved to Germany in the post-Gezi era (2013).
-It aims at contributing to the knowledge of how video can be used to portray social and political issues that have a direct effect on the livelihood of those creating the media.
-The project will also reveal the ways in which the new context of Germany has impacted the cinematic and artistic explorations of the practitioners.
+This project examined the use of video as an activist tool by practitioners of Turkish descent, who have moved to Germany in the post-Gezi era (2013).
+It aimed to contribute to the knowledge of how video can be used to portray social and political issues that have a direct effect on the livelihood of those creating the media.
+The project also endeavoured to reveal the ways in which the new context of Germany has impacted the cinematic and artistic explorations of the practitioners.

 Projektbeginn: